AP: Most states’ sports betting revenue misses estimates

 Rhode Island, the only place in New England with legal sports betting, had expected to generate more than $1 million a month for its state budget through its 51% tax on sportsbook proceeds.
 The actual revenue?
 About $50,000 a month from the late-November launch through February, which included the Super Bowl.

-“The Super Bowl did hurt us tremendously,” said state Rep. William O’Brien, a Democrat who supported legalization and put $100 on the Patriots, for which he got a payout of $200.
+“The Super Bowl did hurt us tremendously,” said state Rep. William O’Brien, who put $100 on the Patriots and won $100.
 “But it made me very happy.
 I love the New England Patriots.”

 Gov. Gina Raimondo said the state might have to adjust its budget to account for the missed projections.
 Still, she is urging patience: “We knew it was going to be very up and down.
 That is not at all a surprise.”